Azure-Samples/openai/Basic_Samples/Functions/README.md

 One can start with using your model name as "gpt-35-turbo-0613" or "gpt-4."

 - To find your "OPENAI_API_BASE" go to https://portal.azure.com, find your resource and then under "Resource Management" -> "Keys and Endpoints" look for the "Endpoint" value.
-- Current OpenAI api version is "2022-12-01".
+- Current, function calling can only be used with the "2023-07-01-preview" API version.
 Check out versions [here](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/reference).

 ## Requirements